 Note: Picture #2 depicts a patient who I see once a month.
 We have taught for years that it isn’t common for patients to get an all green graph.
 I can’t say that anymore.
 I get graphs like these all the time.
 Like I said above… Something has obviously changed.

 Advanced AcuGraph Webinar: Patients are Getting Better, Faster

 Come and join me at this Advanced AcuGraph Webinar, and I’ll teach you one of the things I’m doing NOW.
 Perhaps you can take your patients to a new level as well.

-Here’s a link to another blog post with the registration/recording details for this webinar!
+Here’s a link to another blog post with a link to the recording!